OJ and LP seedling growth and plant traits

 Bacterial diversity and community composition response to shade stress

 Amplicon products of the V4 region of the 16S rRNA gene were obtained from each of the 60 samples and sequenced using the Illumina HiSeq 2500 platform.
 A total of 5,371,314 bacterial clean reads were obtained.
 These sequences were grouped into 11,485 OTUs according to a 97% similarity threshold.
-The rarefaction curves (Additional file 4: Figure S1) demonstrated that the sequencing depth in these samples was sufficient to cover the full diversity.
+According to the rarefaction curves (Additional file 4: Figure S1), the sequencing depth in these samples was sufficient to cover the full diversity.

 The OJ and LP rhizosphere soil bacterial communities did not have similar alpha diversity features, as measured by the OTU richness, Shannon’s diversity index (H) and Simpson’s Evenness (E) (Fig. 4).
 The OTU richness and diversity did not show significant differences between the two rhizosphere soils.
 However, the evenness increased (P < 0.05) in OJ soil under shade stress but decreased in LP soil.
 This suggests that a few numerically dominant OTUs inhabit the LP rhizosphere.

-The bacterial community composition between shade treatments in OJ and LP soils were analyzed using PCoA based on Bray-Curtis dissimilarity.
+The patterns of bacterial community composition between treatments in OJ and LP soils were analyzed using PCoA based on Bray-Curtis dissimilarity.
 The PCoA analysis explained 64.06% of variation (two axes) in bacterial community composition.
-Shade treatments led to a distinct bacterial community structure (PERMANOVA, P < 0.05), and the bacterial community structures of the OJ and LP rhizosphere soils were also obviously different (Fig. 5).
-Further evidence showed that the bacterial communities collected within the OJ rhizosphere on the one hand, and LP rhizosphere on the other, overlapped partially in the PCA plot (Additional file 5: Figure S2), indicating that OJ and LP soils had different bacterial community structures.
+Shade treatments led to a distinct bacterial community structure (PERMANOVA, P < 0.05), and the bacterial community structures between the OJ and LP rhizosphere soils were also obviously different (Fig. 5).
+Further evidence showed that the bacterial communities collected within the OJ rhizosphere on the one hand, and JP rhizosphere on the other, overlapped partially in the PCA plot (Additional file 5: Figure S2), indicating that OJ and LP soils had different bacterial community structures.

 There were 12 genera (> 0.5%) within the classes Alpha and Gamma Proteobacteria, Flavobacteria, Planctomycetia, Spartobacteria, Nitrospira, and Thaumarchaeota.
 The genus Candidatus Nitrososphaera was clearly dominant within the taxonomic structure of the bacterial community (Fig. 6B).
 The most evident differences between OJ and LP rhizosphere soil bacterial communities were the opposing trends in the abundance of Nitrospira, Steroidobacter, Kaistobacter and Pirellula.
 These genera were unchanged or increased with increasing shade treatment in OJ soil, but they tended to decrease in LP soil.
 In contrast, the relative abundance of Rhodoplanes, Planctomyces, and Pseudomonas was larger (Kruskal-Wallis, P < 0.01 or P< 0.001) in OJ soil under shade treatment, compared to LP soil.
 In LP soil Gemmata was more abundant than in OJ soil (Kruskal-Wallis, P< 0.001), although shade stress decreased the relative abundance of this genus in both soils.